asungur/LS_backend/ls180/study_notes.md

 * ### Define cardinality and modality.
   * **Referential Integrity** is a database concept on relational data idealises that table relationships must be consistent.
 Different RDBMS'es implement different methods to enforce referential integrity.
 It is one of the key aspects to look after in database design.
   * **Cardinality** is the number of items on each side of the relationship.
 Shown as (1:1, 1:M, M:M).
 For instance, in a one-to-many relationship, the cardinality of this relationship is going to be 1 and many.
 Cardinality sets the upper limit of the connections for each side.
   * **Modality** is the indication that if the relationship is required or not.
 Shown as (1) - required / (0) - optional.
-Again giving a one-to-many relationship as an example,
+We can also think this as the minimum number of connections for each side.
 * ### Be able to draw database diagrams using crow's foot notation.
+  * Crow's foor notation is an approach used in drawing Entity Relationship Diagrams(ERD).
+It is concerned with the conceptual schema and demonstrates *cardinality* and *modality* of the relationships between different tables.